polterguy/lizzie/docs/introduction.md

 ```

 If you remove the `57` parts in the above code, the `if` will evaluate to false.
+This is called _"implicit conversion to boolean"_, and everything in Lizzie,
+including the boolean value of _"false"_, will in fact evaluate to true internally.
+The only thing that evaluates to _"false"_ is a _"null"_ reference.

 #### Wait, where's the return keyword?